 Clinical implementation (adopting interventions that have been demonstrated to be useful in a research environment)

 Public health (studying health outcomes at the population level to determine the effects of diseases and efforts to prevent, diagnose, and treat them)

-The Roybal Center resources focus on translational research at stages 0 through IV of the NIH Stage Model.
+The Roybal Centers' resources focus on translational research at stages 0 through IV of the NIH Stage Model.
 The program thereby aims to create effective, principle-driven interventions that improve the emotional and physical well-being of mid-life and older adults while enhancing the capacity of institutions to adapt to societal aging.